 This is a narrow view of our students and our schools, and we don’t think that just a few measures completely reflect the quality of education our schools are providing.
-Please take a moment to read a letter from our principal regarding the new School Performance Grades, and to see what else is happening at Apple Valley beyond test scores.
+Please take a moment to read a letter from our principal regarding the new School Performance Grades (available in Spanish), and to see what else is happening at Apple Valley beyond test scores.

 NOTE: Report cards are provided and formatted by NCDPI and must be posted in their original format.